19 Fascinating Ruins in Mexico You Need to Visit in 2025

 9. Palenque, Chiapas

 Palenque is a Mayan ruin in the Mexican state of Chiapas.
 In 1987 this archaeological site was awarded UNESCO World Heritage status for its incredible art and architecture, testimony to Maya mythology, and considerable influence throughout the Maya empire.
-It is one of the most important Mayan ruins of Mexico.

 The most notable within Palenque is the Temple of the Inscriptions, a pyramid built to honor the ruler Pacal the Great.
 The pyramid holds Pacal’s tomb and carvings and hieroglyphs that illustrate events from his life.